 Looking for powder coat equipment?
-Epoxy powder coating facilities is just one example of the many different industrial powder coating equipment we can install on your site. td finishing often get asked to support a client with their specialist coating needs.
-The client is usually looking for powder coating equipment for sale, and we are always proud to help.
-Several of our recent UK powder coating equipment installations have included a fusion bonded epoxy (FBE) UK powder coating system.
-FBE coating is a protective coating of thermoset polymer, typically applied between 250 to 500µm.
+Epoxy powder coating facilities is just one example of the many different industrial powder coating equipment we can install on your site.
+TD Finishing often get asked to support a client with their specialist coating needs.
+They are usually looking for powder coating equipment for sale, and we are always proud to help.
+Several of our recent UK equipment installations have included a fusion bonded epoxy (FBE) UK powder coating machine.
+Fusion Bonded Epoxy coating is a protective coating of thermoset polymer, typically applied between 250 to 500µm.

 Fusion Bonded Epoxy Coating